bigdataprocessor/bigdataprocessor2/README.md

 Screenshot of the Open menu

 **Open > Open Custom…**
-Open datasets consisting of a collection of Tiff or HDF5 volumes.
+Open datasets consisting of a collection of TIFF or HDF5 volumes.
 The assignment of each file (volume) to a channel and time point can be specified by a regular expression.

 **Open > Open Custom Help...**
 Shows and explains a number of regular expressions that can be used in the [ Open > Open Custom… ] menu item.

-***Open > Open EM Tiff Planes...***
+***Open > Open EM TIFF Planes...***
-Opens a single folder with Tiff single plane files.
+Opens a single folder with TIFF single plane files.
 Each file will be assigned to one z-plane in a dataset with one color and one time point.
 Motivation: This is a typical format for volume EM data to be stored in.

 ***Open > Download and Open Sample Data...***